 Hard Problems Consulting

-Hard Problems Consulting is a for-profit generalist think-tank marketed as a resource for other companies to use in order to solve a particularly sticky part of a bigger task they are working on, that has not been solved by specialist thinking.
+Hard Problems Consulting (HPC) is a for-profit generalist think-tank marketed as a resource for other companies to use to solve a particularly sticky part of a bigger task they are working on, that has not been solved by specialist thinking.
 It heavily recruits “superstar” problem-solvers from Hard Problems Club.
+Recently, HPC has found a niche as a go-to support team for members in Elysian Trust who wish to enter competitions like the TD Ameritrade IQ challenge and MIT Solve.

 Admissions & Membership